24hrs/Week for 1 year

 - Australian green Medicare Card

 - An Australian or New Zealand Birth Certificate

-For Permanent Residents or Humanitarian Visa holders, a certificate of Evidence of Resident Status (CERS) or a humanitarian visa will be accepted at enrolment.
+For Permanent Residents or Humanitarian Visa holders, a Certificate of Evidence of Resident Status (CERS) or a Humanitarian Visa is accepted.

 Students can pay their fee upfront or take out a VET FEE-HELP Loan.
 This study now, pay later option is a student loan scheme funded by the Commonwealth Government.

 More information is available from the Fees and Charges section of this website.
 Please note it is a requirement to read the VET FEE-HELP Information for 2016 booklet before applying for this loan.
 It is important to note Census Date.
 Your Census Dates are the last day you can withdraw your enrolment without incurring the cost for each Unit of Study.